 When the cover is closed, rods from the latch handles should extend behind the light brackets to hold the cover in place.

-23. Assemble side markers on the ends of the moldboard with 5/16 inch bolts, flat washers and lock nuts.
+Unbolt the side markers from the top of the moldboard.
+Attach them to the end moldboard ribs with the removed 5/16" x 3/4" hex bolts and lock nuts.

 SYSTEM CHECK-OUT